Red Bluff Resident Earns Degree Through ASPIRE With Honors

 For Immediate Release

-REDDING, Calif. – Red Bluff resident, Debbie Towne, recently graduated with her B.A. in Business and Human Resources Management from Simpson University’s Continuing Studies (ASPIRE) program.
+REDDING, Calif. – Red Bluff resident, Debbie Towne, recently graduated with her B.A. in Business and Human Resources Management from Simpson University’s Adult Studies (ASPIRE) program.

 After working full-time at the Tehama County Department of Education for over 13 years, Towne decided it was time to finish her degree.